sankarguru02/MIRRAR/README.md

 Database Configuration:

 Configure Mongoose connection to your MongoDB instance.
-Chnage to your connection string in the server.js file.
+Change to your connection string in the server.js file.
 Defined schemas for both Product and Variant models.

 ## API Development: